capotej/antigallery/README.markdown

 The gallery built by a programmer, for programmers.
 You won't find this on any of the top 50 jquery gallery lists.

 ## Version/Changelog
+* 1.0.7 100% docs and namespaced keyboard events, avoids clashing with other events
 * 1.0.6 Keyboard support for multiple galleries using mouseover/out
 * 1.0.5 Direction added to renderThumbs callback for animation support
 * 1.0.4 Hides page navigation based on page count